I've been placed! What are the next steps?

 - Humanities course (fall semester) went to the Haines Eagle Festival.
 Awesome!

 - Leave those pretty shoes behind.
-Rubber boots and sneakers can be worn all semester.
+Rubber boots and sneakers can be worn almost all semester.

-- Bring as little clothing as possible, but bring clothing to keep you warm.
+- Bring as little clothing as possible, but bring clothing to keep you warm and dry.

 - Get used to public transportation, you'll gain patience.